Tixit/Gem.js/README.md

 * **`val`** - Gets and sets some value that a block has.
 This will never be the same as either `text` or `selected`. `Radio`, `Select`, `TextArea`, and `TextField` all have this property.

 This is a standard event that many blocks can emit:
 * **`change`** - Emitted when an important value of a block changes.
-This will always be either the block's `val` property or its `selected` property (but since no blocks have both, never both).
+This will always be either the block's `val` property or its `selected` property (but never both).
 Change events won't have any information passed with them - you can access the object itself if you need data from it.

 Some blocks have sub-blocks specifically related to them.
 For example, `Select` has `Option` blocks, and `Table` has `Row` and `Header` blocks, and `Row` and `Header` have `Cell` blocks respectively.
 * There will also be a property with the name of the sub-block, but lower-case and plural, that contains either a map or a list of the sub-objects.
 For example, `Select` has an `options` map.